AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "All we do is fight."

 Benji laughed, "That's all Alex every does is fight - or run away.
 Looks like he's doing both now at the same time now."
+He looked at me and frowned.
+"Why did you come here?"

+"I was worried about him.
+He wasn't replying to anything.
+He wasn't at his apartment - either of them.
+He wasn't even telling me to leave him the fuck alone so I was being oblivous to the fact that he wasn't answering, and I was busy so I didn't have time to notice.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjgwMjA2NzIsLTEzMDgyMzE1MTFdfQ
-==
+eyJoaXN0b3J5IjpbMTU0NzgxOTU0OSwtMTMyODAyMDY3MiwtMT
+MwODIzMTUxMV19
 -->